Automated QoR improvement in OpenROAD with coding agents: Conclusions

 \section{Conclusions}

 We demonstrate that autonomous, repository-scale code modification for industrial-grade EDA flows is both feasible and effective when supported by structured documentation, literature-grounded planning, and agentic execution with QoR feedback.
 AuDoPEDA tightly couples graph-based documentation, DSPy-programmed research planning, localized granular plans, and a Codex-class executor to form an end-to-end system capable of generating legitimate, verifiable improvements to the OpenROAD physical design stack.
 Experiments across multiple PDKs, designs, and operating regimes show that the agent can (i) synthesize coherent research hypotheses, (ii) translate them into safe, diff-level implementations, and (iii) achieve measurable PPA improvements without per-design tuning or manual intervention.
-These include nontrivial ECP reductions under aggressive timing, and substantial routed wirelength improvements in high-utilization, congestion-heavy configurations.
+These include nontrivial ECP reductions under aggressive timing, and substantial routed wirelength improvements in high-utilization, congestion-heavy configurations, and consistent power reductions across multiple PDKs and designs.
 Importantly, all improvements are produced by a single autonomous diff per experiment category, underscoring AuDoPEDA’s ability to discover repository-scale, flow-consistent enhancements rather than one-off parameter tweaks.

 Overall, AuDoPEDA suggests a new paradigm for EDA R\&D via agents that are not mere assistants or script generators, but full participants that read code, propose algorithmic changes and validate their effects, and produce reproducible contributions.
-Future work includes exploring agentic code changes to improve design power metrics, integrating formal verification signals into the QoR gate, exploring multi-agent collaboration across flow stages, and extending the documentation and planning framework to additional open-source EDA systems.
+Future work includes integrating formal verification signals into the QoR gate, exploring multi-agent collaboration across flow stages, and extending the documentation and planning framework to additional open-source EDA systems.
 We believe that AuDoPEDA constitutes a first step toward self-improving, continuously learning design-automation toolchains.